RaThorat/ner_model_prodigy/README.md

 # Previous version of this article with detailed building of models with Spacy 2
 # Note: the model was built last year June 2021 with Spacy 2.3.7.
 The codes are no longer up to date (august 2022).
 However this article gives a general idea how to build a model with prodi.gy.

-SpaCy can be used to extract entities from a given text.
-You can use some of the available natural language models from spaCy to extract information such as personsname, organisation name or location from the text.
-The natural language processing (NLP) named entity recognition models such as en_core_web_lg are trained on wikipedia and on a number of web pages.
-However, the model does not recognize custom-specific entities such as name of animal species or an academic award.
-However if you want to have custom labels, say discipline names, or prize name from the text, it is better to build your own custom model.

-An option to overcome this short comings of spaCy models is to create a custom model, based on the annotations of custom texts.
-By annotation, I mean you select a particular entity (example : Drosophilia melanogaster) in your text and label it accordingly (label: family Drosophilidae).
-You can then use the annotated texts as training data for the custom model.
-Unfortunately, manual annotation takes hours for just a couple of pages.
-Therefore the tool prodi.gy (https://prodi.gy/) is an added value during annotations of the custom text.

-Prodi.gy uses the same inbuilt model from spacy to annotate the text, but you can correct those annotations in a web browser.
-You can also add labels (eg, repository, license, output).
-For example, Drosophilia is a ‘keyword’ or a ‘research subject’ in the text.
-This way you can build your own custom model.

-Step 1: Buying annotation from the https://prodi.gy/

-The buying proces is pretty straight forward.
-I choose for personal license plus some charges, total around 475 euros.
-My boss was happy to reimburse it from the yearly budget.
-You get an email with download button.
-Download the software to your preferred folder (Documents in my case)

-Step 2: Installing prodi.gy via command Prompt from a wheel file, type:

-pip install C:\Users\yourname\Documents\prodigy-1.10.6-xxxxxxxxx-win_amd64.whl

-Update 15 Aug 2022: You can install the prodi.gy tool via pip and using license key at xxx below.
-More information on spacy https://prodi.gy/docs/install

-pip install prodigy -f https://xxxx-xxxx-xxxx@download.prodi.gy

 Step 3: Using spaCy pipeline to annotate text with Spacy model